josfeldmann/Unity-Duelyst-Animations/README.md

 If you want to change some of the logic I use in order to generate the files you will most likely need to examine the [DuelystAnimationImporterWindow.cs](https://github.com/josfeldmann/Unity-Duelyst-Animations/blob/main/Assets/Duelyst-Sprites/Scripts/Editor/DuelystAnimationImporterWindow.cs) file and make changes there.
 All of the import logic is in that script.

+# License
+Duelyst is licensed under the Creative Commons Zero v1.0 Universal license, so these assets are also licensed under that.